Integralist/integralist.co.uk/content/posts/datadog-metric-searcher.md

 The fact that the `DISTRIBUTION` metric type enables tag filtering is an important consideration when choosing between it and a `HISTOGRAM`.

-We provide our services an abstraction over Datadog's client library in a shared 'metrics' package.
-We have a timer abstraction that uses the `DISTRIBUTION` metric type by default (see example code below).
+As an example, we provide our services an abstraction over Datadog's client library in a shared 'metrics' package.
+We provide a `timer()` abstraction that enables teams to measure the time it takes for their code to run.
+This timer abstraction uses the `DISTRIBUTION` metric type by default (see implementation below).

 ```
 import asyncio